Cloudxtreme/ridingbytes2.com/src/content/services/development.md

 [Hugo](http://gohugo.io).
 Either you offer a template, choose a nice one from [{wrap}bootstrap] (https://wrapbootstrap.com/themes), or we assemble one for you based on a mock up.

+## Python

+[Python](http://python.org) is a modern, powerful and fast programming language, that runs on all platforms.
+It is successfully used in thousands of real-world business applications around the world, including many large and mission critical system.

+We offer custom tailored programs built with [Python](http://python.org), starting from a small command line script up to full web systems.

+## ExtJS

+Desktop application?
+Mobile/Phone application?
+Both?
+[ExtJS](https://www.sencha.com/products/extjs) provides a solution for all devices.
+[ExtJS](https://www.sencha.com/products/extjs) is a sophisticated JavaScript framework with the capability to build enterprise applications, which handles thousands of data records with great performance.

+We provide the full service, starting from the planning phase up to development and hosting.
+Powered by [Electron](https://github.com/atom/electron), it is even possible to run dedicated applications on MacOS, Linux and Windows.

+## CoffeeScript

+[CoffeeScript](http://coffeescript.org) is a little language that compiles into JavaScript.
+Underneath that awkward Java-esque patina, JavaScript has always had a gorgeous heart.
+CoffeeScript is an attempt to expose the good parts of JavaScript in a simple way.